Below you will find a list of questions we are often asked in the NJRO.

 How do I provide others with access to my REDCap project?

-Please e-mail the Research Informatics Team with the name of the project and the full name, email address and organisation/site of the person(s) who require access, as well as the level of access required (Data Entry, Data Coordinator, Data Analyst or Project Administrator).
+Please e-mail the Research Informatics Team with the name of the project and the full name, email address and organisation/site of the person(s) who require access, as well as the level of access required.
 This e-mail must originate from someone who has previously authorised access to the project, or has clearly been given permission to do so.

 Grants and Contracts